dorna-robotics/education/attach_suction_gripper/README.md

 # **Attach Suction Gripper**

 ## **Overview**
-The goal of this section is to give instructions for installing the Dorna Suction Gripper on the Dorna TA robotics arm.
+The goal of this section is to give instructions for installing the Dorna Suction Gripper on the Dorna TA robotic arm.

 ## **Parts**